kpendolino/KC/content/post/let_there_be_dark.md

 - **Line 14:** I modified this line to use `getElementById()` and the unique identifier of the element.
 Since this originally used `getElementsByClassName()`, I also removed the array index `[0]`; the plural `getElements` methods return arrays, while the singular `getElement` methods return individual objects.
 - **Lines 18-19:** I added these lines so that I can modify the `icon` and `label` independently.
 - **Lines 26-27:** When you toggle to dark mode, this sets the icon and label to indicate that clicking this item again will switch to light mode.
-- **Lines 33-34:** When you first load the page **or** when you toggle to light mode, this sets the icon and label to indicate that clicking this item again will swith to dark mode.
+- **Lines 33-34:** When you first load the page **or** when you toggle to light mode, this sets the icon and label to indicate that clicking this item again will switch to dark mode.
 - **Lines 43-44:** I added these lines to set the icon and label for returning readers who last viewed this page on dark mode.

 That's all of the code that supports the toggle itself.